Text by CLOT Magazine

 VOLNA is an art collective from St Petersburg whose visual art installations revolve around the interplay of light and darkness.
-The group first came together in 2016 when they were working on the project NEUBAU, an audiovisual installation involving projection screens suspended in a 15 meter-long elevator shaft.
+The group first came together in 2016 while working on the project NEUBAU, an audiovisual installation involving projection screens suspended in a 15-meter-long elevator shaft.
 The changing geometric patterns and colours synchronized to music challenged visual perception and created an uncanny, futuristic, but at the same time nostalgic aura.

-Group members aren’t allocated specific roles as everybody is always driven with initiative deciding on their own contribution to bringing a project to life.
+Group members aren’t allocated specific roles as everybody is always driven with initiative and deciding on their own contribution to bringing a project to life.
 VOLNA is essentially a self-organized team of like-minded people with big visions and a DIY work ethic deeply motivated to create without questioning why.
-The group is made up of members that come from diverse backgrounds and includes architects, designers, cultural historians, carpenters, curators, and NGO coordinators all contributing their own set of unique skills and brought together by their love of creativity and enthusiasm for building complex thought-provoking light installations with “context-specific ideology”.
+The group is made up of members that come from diverse backgrounds and includes architects, designers, cultural historians, carpenters, curators, and NGO coordinators, all contributing their own set of unique skills and brought together by their love of creativity and enthusiasm for building complex thought-provoking light installations with “context-specific ideology”.
 Ultimately, it is just a group of friends passionate about making things together.

 This idea of the constant internal struggle between two different sides in us, the “duel” between our needs and wants, and the never-ending search for balance inspired the group for their latest project – a kinetic light installation Duel that is based on the idea that conflict acts as a driving force.
-The hardest part according to VOLNA was figuring out how to bring to life this abstract concept.
+According to VOLNA, the hardest part was figuring out how to bring this abstract concept to life.
 The exhibit consists of 16 nearly flat discs with one light and one dark side rotating around their axes like a tossed coin, the two sides in a perpetual fight with one another.
 VOLNA hoped that the installation would offer the visitors a moment of tranquillity and contemplation.
 First exhibited at Present Perfect Festival 2019 in St Petersburg in July, VOLNA intends to bring Duel to wider audiences.

-“80% of our art is darkness,” says the team about their work.
-“We always start out with a ‘black page’ or dark three-dimensional space.
+80% of our art is darkness, says the team about their work.
+We always start out with a ‘black page’ or dark three-dimensional space.
 Then we release light onto it, creating an image.
 The characteristics of light make up the content and form of our art, and an installation’s production is a creative process that determines its form and design.
 So we make a light installation.
-They can entertain the public, but for us, they are always serious challenges in the field of art.”
+They can entertain the public, but for us, they are always serious challenges in the field of art.